w3f/polkadot-wiki/README.md

 [here](https://github.com/w3f/polkadot-wiki/tree/master/components).

 Try and reuse existing components as much as possible instead of creating new ones to keep the code lean and comprehensive.
-It is also important to run prettier after adding a new component, validating that the desired rendering format is not altered based on the formatting changes.
-Below are some best practices for achieving common formatting that will not be modified by the prettier
+It is also important to verify prettier has not modified the formatting of your component after making a commit.
+Below are some best practices for achieving common formatting that will not be modified by the prettier command:
-command:

-Always wrap RPC components in conditional rendering & keep them on newlines:
+Always wrap RPC components in conditional rendering & keep them on new lines:

 ```
 {{ polkadot: <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> :polkadot }}